Skip to main content

 Frequently used filters can be saved as quick filters.

-Saved quick filters can be recalled with a single click from the Quick Filter screen.
+Saved quick filters can be called up with one click from the quick filter screen.

 4. It will be saved as a quick filter.